loafey/master-thesis/Thesis/2.0. Background/main.typ

 = Background

-This chapter introduces some necessary context for #ln.
+This chapter introduces the necessary context for #ln.
 We start by introducing the logic in the form of the typed lambda calculus and linear types.
-We continue by explaining continuation-passing styel and its relevance in compilers.
+We continue by explaining continuation-passing style and its relevance in compilers.
 The chapter finishes by presenting different compilation targets and their upsides and downsides.